 Geothermal geysers are very much similar to geothermal hot springs.
 The only difference is that in a geothermal geyser the water flows in the form of a vertical column that is several feet high.
 The most popular geothermal geyser is known as Old Faithful located in Yellowstone National Park in the United States.
-The old faithful geyser erupts every 60-90 minutes.
+The Old Faithful geyser erupts every 60-90 minutes.
 The requirements for the existence of a geothermal geyser are a water source present under the earth’s surface, a vent present on the surface of the earth, and hot underground rocks.

 5. Green Houses

-If a lake is present near to a greenhouse, it is of most important use.
-A heating coil network is established under the lake and the water is added with the anti-freezing solution.
+If a lake is present near a greenhouse, it is of most important use.
+A heating coil network is established under the lake, and the water is added with the anti-freezing solution.
 The steam or the gas generated due to this internal heat is then fed to the greenhouses.
 This heat produced by the earth is responsible for the maintenance of temperature inside the greenhouse.
 The main requirements of a greenhouse are proper heat and temperature, both of which are easily supplied by employing geothermal energy.

 When the water present underground comes in contact with hot rock or magma, it gets heated up and emerges out through a vent.
-This vent is called a furmarole.
+This vent is called a fumarole.
 Fumaroles can be formed when there exists a crack or opening on the surface of the earth.
 Therefore, a fumarole is basically an opening near a volcano or hot spring.
 This is yet another example of geothermal energy as the heat or the thermal energy required for the generation of a fumarole is extracted from the earth’s surface only.
 The extraction of heat energy, however, does not require any pump because it follows a natural process of genesis.
 Hence, it is directly accessible and only requires a little modification.
-The disadvantage is that sometimes the fumaroles arbitrarily go missing.
+The disadvantage is that sometimes fumaroles arbitrarily go missing.
 However, they might reappear as per the earth’s self clock.
 Hence, causes instability to properly utilize energy.